Nov 02, 2023

-The Atlantic County Clean Communities Program, administered by Atlantic County Utilities Authority (ACUA), is excited to announce the winners of its Fall Litter Challenge: Blue Heron Pines (First Place), Ford Beautification Project (Second Place) and the Easterday Family (Third Place).
+The Atlantic County Clean Communities Program, administered by Atlantic County Utilities Authority (ACUA), is excited to announce the winners of its Fall Litter Challenge: Kristine Parker’s Girl Scouts (First Place), Our Lady Star of the Sea School (Second Place) and Absecon Community Affairs (Third Place).

-The contest challenged teams to pick up as much litter as possible over a three-week period from October 1 to 23.
-In total, 59 bags of trash and 32 bags of recycling were collected.
+The contest challenged teams to pick up as much litter as possible over a two-week period from October 1 to 14.
+In total, 60 bags of trash and 41 bags of recycling were collected.
 The first, second and third place winners will receive $500, $300, and $100 mini-grants, respectively, for their efforts.

-In addition to the regular trash and recycling that was removed, the teams also reported finding a small television, a weather monitoring machine, and a tire.
+In addition to the regular trash and recycling that was removed, the teams also reported finding a thermostat, a bowling pin, and four full bottles of body wash.
 A $100 prize was given to the team who found the strangest litter find.
-Girl Scout Troop 11439 were awarded the prize for recovering around 15 large bread trays from the side of the road.
+The Ford Beautification Project was awarded the prize for discovering a urine test cup.